GluuFederation/docs-gg-prod/docs/source/kubernetes-installation.md

 ## DB mode

 !!!
+Warning
+    Installing Gluu Gateway ui automatically adds an ingress and allows access through the loadbalancer for Gluu deployment.
+This is a security risk and it is better to use `kubectl port-forward <gg-ui-pod> 443:8443 -n <gluu-namespace>` to access the UI when needed.
+You can delete the ingress definition using `kubectl delete <gg-ui-ingress-name> -n <gluu-namespace>`.

+!!!
 Note
     Please make sure that the Kubernetes cluster is `1.16.x`.
 Higher versions has an issue with the current postgres operator setup.